Lists resources for those experiencing alcohol dependence; helps individuals find and join a local chapter.

 SAMHSA’s National Helpline 1-800-662- HELP (4357) or 1-800-487- 4889 (TDD): Provides a 24/7, 365-daya-year information and treatment referral service (in English and Spanish) for individuals and families facing mental and substance use disorders.

-System of Care across Tennessee seeks to ensure that children, youth, young adults and families in Tennessee receive services and supports that are family driven, youth guided, culturally and linguistically responsive, and community based.
+Ensures that children, youth, young adults and families in Tennessee receive services and supports that are family driven, youth guided, culturally and linguistically responsive, and community based.

 The Tennessee Association of Alcohol, Drugs and Other Addictions (TAADAS) website includes a wealth of materials about addiction.